donald-mack/mayor/README.md

 federal politicians to interfere.
 In the end Torontonians are left with rhetoric and no real action.

-# Rob Ford is not a Conservative
+# Rob Ford is not a politician

 Rob Ford is a personality and a real voice of the people, he could have been a very good mayor of Etobikoke.
 All a mayor needs to be is likeable and represent